zkxs/stationeers/notes/atmospherics.md

 so we care about maximizing three things:
 1. energyDelta
    - make sure the hot side and the cold side are not remotely close to the same temperature.
 There is no limit on how good this can be.
+   - Run the stirling at a higher working gas pressure
 2. _workingGasEfficiency
    - just use H2, donezo
 1. MachinePressureDifferentialEfficiency